 For an HE MU PPDU, all the users shall use a common pre-FEC padding factor value and a common N SYM value.
 The padding process is described as follows:

 First compute initial pre-FEC padding factor value, a init,u , for each user u using Equation (27-61) and the initial number of OFDM symbols, N SYM,init,u , for each user u using Equation (27-64).
-Among all the users, derive the user index with the longest encoded packet duration, as in Equation (27-75).
+Among all the users, derive the user index with the longest encoded duration, as in Equation (27-75).

 27.3.19.4.4 Transmitter modulation accuracy (EVM) test